Ralim/IronOS/README.md

 Note that settings are not saved until you exit the menu, and some settings such as screen flip do not apply until a power cycle is applied.

 * UVCO -> Undervoltage cut out level, settable in 1V increments from 10-24V
+* STMP -> The temperature the unit drops to in sleep mode
 * SLTME -> Sleep time, how long it takes before the unit goes to sleep
-* STMP -> The temperature the unit drops to in sleep mode
 * SHTME -> Shutdown Time, how long the unit will wait after movement before shutting down completely
 * MOTION -> Wether motion detection is enabled or not
+* SENSE -> Motion Sensitivity, H is more sensitive.
+L is lowest sensitivity (ie takes more movement to trigger)
 * TMPUNIT -> Temperature unit, C or F
+* DISPMD -> Display mode : {Fast,Slow,Rounded,None}
 * FLPDSP -> Flip display for left handed users
-* SENSE -> Motion Sensitivity, H is more sensitive.
-L is lowest sensitivity (ie takes more movement to trigger)

 ## Extras Menu
 This menu defaults to showing the current temperature on the tip.